Coronavirus might cancel European soccer

 Not any more.
 The global coronavirus epidemic has forced many governing bodies to postpone or cancel games, because the risk of contagion in densely-packed crowds is too high.
 Soccer fans sing, swear, and shout.
 They move around.
 Although it’s not yet known exactly how the virus spreads, avoiding the type of physical contact prevalent in a sporting event seems well-advised.

 There are five major soccer leagues in Europe.
-Italy, which has been hardest-hit by the virus in Europe, has enacted drastic measures to try contain the spread of the virus, including quarantining millions of people, and suspending all sport until at least April.
+Italy, which has been hardest-hit by the virus in Europe, has enacted drastic measures to try contain its spread, including quarantining millions of people, and suspending all sport until at least April.
 Germany, Spain, and France are continuing to play, but in mostly empty stadiums.
 Star players like Frenchman Kylian Mbappé have tested negative for coronavirus, after playing against teams that have suffered outbreaks.

 As its European peers took these unprecedented steps, England tried to keep calm and carry on.
 But now, it too has had to postpone an important game, cancelling a match between Manchester City and Arsenal scheduled for tonight (March 11).
 The decision was made late yesterday, after it was discovered that the owner of a Greek team which Arsenal recently played against had been diagnosed with Covid-19.